 |Cardiovascular Drugs||Phytoestrogens (soya-based products, high quantity)|

-Note that unlike what you may have read online, our gynecomastia specialists confirm that tumors and use of marijuana rarely cause gynecomastia.
+Note that unlike what you may have read online, gynecomastia specialists confirm that tumors and use of marijuana rarely cause gynecomastia.

 Anti-estrogen drugs, which were popularized by bodybuilders, are often being taken by people who developed gynecomastia.
 The estrogen blocker is purposed to prevent testosterone from converting to the female hormone, but the effect isn’t guaranteed.
 Most important – these oral medications cannot remove breast tissue once it has been formed.
 They may decrease the amount of fat tissue and if this is your only concern, your condition is actually called pseudogynecomastia and may be effectively treated with medication.